 Bank of America was first out of the gate in 1958, mailing unsolicited BankAmericard credit cards to select California markets.
 In 1966, BankAmericard went national to become the nation’s first licensed general-purpose credit card.
 It would be renamed Visa a decade later to acknowledge its growing international presence.

 Also in 1966, a group of California banks formed the Interbank Card Association (ITC), which would soon issue the nation’s second major bank card, MasterCard.
-Now known as Mastercard Worldwide, the nation’s first card association competes directly with a similar Visa organization, both of which are run by boards comprised primarily of high-level executives from their member banks.
+Present-day Mastercard competes directly with a similar Visa organization, both of which are run by boards comprised primarily of current and former high-level executives from major corporations.